Cassieliu77/Crime-Patterns-and-Population-Density/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data obtained from Open Data Toronto.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, and clean data.

 ## Statement on LLM usage

-The simulation part of the code was written with the help of Chat-GPT 4.0.
+The code was written with the help of Chat-GPT 4.0.
 Besides, the search of related literature, the writing of the abstract for this paper is under the help of Chat-GPT 4.0.
 The complete chat history has been added to the usage folder.

 ## Some checks